bubba-94/Chas-Academy-SUVx24/Course 5(Advanced System Development)/Workshop 03/IntroForCICDandGHActions.md

 * What is continuous testing, and how does it differ from running tests manually?

+  Continuous testing are run in parallel with the development instead of running tests in the end manually.

 * Give an example of a tool used for automated testing.

+  GitLab

 * How can automated testing improve code quality?

+  Automated testing can discover faulting code faster.

 ______